 Couples who marry through a religious ceremony are less likely to cohabit before marriage than those who have a civil ceremony.
 In 1997, less than half (48%) of all couples who had a religious ceremony cohabited before marriage compared with 83% of those who had a civil ceremony.
 In 2017, this gap had reduced and 81% of couples who had a religious ceremony cohabited compared with 90% of couples who chose a civil ceremony.

 Research indicates that the majority of the public are unaware of the legal differences between marriage and cohabitation.

-There is a prevailing belief that living together for longer than 2 years automatically gives them ‘common-law rights’.
-Many are shocked when they split up only to find out this is not the case.
-Quite simply, there is no such thing as common law marriage and it has not existed since the mid 18th century.
+There is a prevailing belief that living together for longer than two years automatically leads to ‘common-law rights’ and many people are shocked to discover when they split up that this is not the case.
+Quite simply, there is no such thing as common law marriage and it has not existed since the mid-18th century.

-Prior to the Act, there was uncertainty about what constituted a ‘proper’ marriage.
+Historically, there was uncertainty about what constituted a ‘proper’ marriage.
 In the 13th Century, Pope Innocent III declared that the free consent of spouses and not the formal solemnities of a priest were the essence of marriage.
 Throughout the middle ages, various courts gave overlapping judgments on how the matrimonial assets should be split.
 It was not until the Marriage Act of 1753 that common law marriage was formally renounced after a number of unscrupulous schemers seduced heirs and heiresses in an attempt to fleece them of their assets via the common law arrangements!